Gustavus II Adolphus the Great, King of Sweden

 Death of King Gustav II Adolf of Sweden at the Battle of Lützen by Carl Wahlbom; Credit – Wikipedia

-Gustavus Adolphus was separated from the cavalry charge he was leading in a mix of gun smoke and fog.
+Gustavus Adolphus was leading the cavalry charge when he was separated in a mix of gun smoke and fog.
 A bullet hit his left arm below the elbow.
 At the same time, his horse was hit by a bullet to the neck and became difficult to control.
 In the fog and smoke, Gustavus Adolphus mistakenly rode behind enemy lines.
-There he was shot in the back, was stabbed, and fell from his horse.
+There he was shot in the back, stabbed, and fell from his horse.
 Lying on the ground, 37-year-old Gustavus Adolphus received a final, fatal shot to his temple.
 When the shooting stopped and the smoke cleared, Gustavus Adolphus’ horse was spotted between the two lines but he was not on it and was nowhere to be seen.
-After a search, his body was found, and was secretly evacuated from the battlefield in a Swedish artillery wagon.
+After a search, his body was found, and secretly evacuated from the battlefield in a Swedish artillery wagon.

 Embarkation of the body of Gustavus Adolphus at the port of Wolgast in 1633 by Carl Gustaf Hellqvist; Credit – Wikipedia